sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] When entering a search query, external favorite bar is hidden
 * [ ] When search query is removed, external favorite bar is still hidden
 * [ ] When coming back from an application launched through search, external favorite bar is hidden
-* [ ] When Zeno bar is opened, favorites are visible in the Zeno bar
+* [ ] When Sentien bar is opened, favorites are visible in the Sentien bar
-* [ ] When Zeno bar is opened, favorites can be clicked
+* [ ] When Sentien bar is opened, favorites can be clicked
-* [ ] When Zeno bar is opened, favorites can be long-clicked
+* [ ] When Sentien bar is opened, favorites can be long-clicked
-* [ ] When Zeno bar is opened, favorites' context menu can be interacted with
+* [ ] When Sentien bar is opened, favorites' context menu can be interacted with

 #### When using the external favorite bar, with transparent favorite bar
 * [ ] In settings, Favorites settings, enable "Show favorites above search bar".
 In UI, enable "Transparent favorite bar"